 - In class support (including in class and post-lesson support) has enabled disadvantaged and targeted children to access in class English teaching with additional support and scaffolding.
 For many of these children, loss of confidence and lack of reading experience through lockdown was as much a barrier as gaps in knowledge.
-The support of our skilled staff has supported these children through the year, this has ensured all have made progress in reading, some taking smaller steps than others but all making progress towards achieving ARE+. - Reading intervention has had positive impact for many target children and they have made accelerated progress towards attaining ARE. - Phonics intervention has had positive impact for our target children with accelerated progress made.
-Year 1 Pupil Premium res
+The support of our skilled staff has supported these children through the year, this has ensured all have made progress in reading, some taking smaller steps than others but all making progress towards achieving ARE+. - Reading intervention has had positive impact for many target children and they have made accelerated progress towards attaining ARE. - Phonics intervention has had positive impact for our target children with accelerated progress made. and 93% Year 1s attaining 32+ in Phonics Screener (100% Pupil Premium)

-Number of Pupils % attaining ARE+ (Sept 2021) % attaining ARE+ (July 2022) % Attaining GD (Sept 2021) % attaining GD (July 2022) z Disadvantaged Pupils (Pupil Premium funded) 2 N/A 100% N/A N/A ĸ Disadvantaged Pupils (Pupil Premium funded) 6 N/A 50% N/A N/A 71 Disadvantaged Pupils (Pupil Premium funded) 1 100% 100% 100% 100% Y2 Disadvantaged Pupils (Pupil Premium funded) 1 0% 100% 0% 0% Y3 Disadvantaged Pupils (Pupil Premium funded) 9 56% 44% 56% 44% Υ4 Disadvantaged Pupils (Pupil Premium funded) 5 40% 60% 0% 0% γ5 Disadvantaged Pupils (Pupil Premium funded) 7 43% 86% 0% 0% Y6 Disadvantaged Pupils (Pupil Premium funded) 13 54% 92% 0% 23%
+Number of Pupils % attaining ARE+ (Sept 2022) % attaining ARE+ (July 2023) % Attaining GD (Sept 2022) % attaining GD (July 2023) z Disadvantaged Pupils (Pupil Premium funded) 3 N/A 67% N/A N/A œ Disadvantaged Pupils (Pupil Premium funded) 1 0% 100% N/A N/A ۲ Disadvantaged Pupils (Pupil Premium funded) 6 50% 60% 0% 0% Y2 Disadvantaged Pupils (Pupil Premium funded) 3 33% 33% 33% 33% ۲3 Disadvantaged Pupils (Pupil Premium funded) 2 50% 50% 0% 0% Y4 Disadvantaged Pupils (Pupil Premium funded) 9 56% 89% 0% 0% Y5 Disadvantaged Pupils (Pupil Premium funded) 4 50% 50% 0% 0% У6 Disadvantaged Pupils (Pupil Premium funded) 8 75% 88% 0% 38%

-The combination of in-class support, post-lesson support and targeted intervention has enabled many pupils to regain their confidence in reading and all have made progress from their starting points in September 2021.
+The combination of in-class support, post-lesson support, and targeted intervention has enabled many pupils to gain their confidence in and find real enjoyment from their reading and all have made progress from their starting points in September 2022.
 Many children have made accelerated progress and are now working within age-related or have secured age-related expectations.
-However, there is much work still to be done and we have adapted our use of both the Pupil Premium and Recovery Premium, to even more effectively meet the needs of our children.
+However, there is much work still to be done and we continue to be dedicated in our mission to enable every educationally disadvantaged child to achieve ARE+ and increase % disadvantaged pupils attaining GD.